More Trump firings of senior U.S. immigration officials seen likely

 The official said DHS has been too slow in drafting new rules that would tighten immigration.

-The official singled out U.S. Citizenship and Immigration Services, saying it had not moved quickly enough to tighten H1-B visas for skilled workers and has granted an "astronomical" number of asylum claims.
+The official singled out USCIS, saying it had not moved quickly enough to tighten H-1B visas for skilled workers and has granted an "astronomical" number of asylum claims.

-Asylum officers at the agency found that applicants had a "credible fear" of persecution in their home countries in 78 percent of the cases they decided between October and February, according to USCIS data.
+Asylum officers found that applicants had a "credible fear" of persecution in their home countries in 78 percent of the cases they decided between October and February, according to USCIS data.

-The White House could anger allies in Congress if it fires USCIS head Cissna.
-Republican Senator Chuck Grassley defended his former staffer on Twitter, saying he was "doing what voters asked4 w PresTrump election."
+The White House could anger allies in Congress if it fires USCIS head Cissna, who previously worked with Republicans on the Senate Judiciary Committee.
+Republican Senator Chuck Grassley said on Twitter that Cissna was "doing what voters asked4 w PresTrump election."

 Any move to fire Cissna or other DHS leaders would likely complicate the department's leadership woes.

-U.S. Customs and Border Protection Commissioner Kevin McAleenan is due to take Nielsen's place on a temporary basis, starting on Wednesday.
-That will leave a vacancy atop DHS on the front lines of the border crisis and could also force the departure of the No. 2 Grady, who is legally supposed to fill Nielsen's shoes.
+U.S. Customs and Border Protection Commissioner Kevin McAleenan is due to take Nielsen's place on a temporary basis, starting on Wednesday, leaving DHS without a permanent leader on the front lines of the border crisis.

+DHS's acting deputy secretary Grady was legally supposed to take over after Nielsen's departure, so Grady's resignation on Tuesday cleared the way for McAleenan to take the agency's reins.

 Trump has interviewed several candidates for the top job over the past week and a half, including former Kansas Secretary of State Kris Kobach, former Virginia attorney general Ken Cuccinelli, and former acting Immigrations and Customs Enforcement head Thomas Homan.